rightjs/rightjs-core/doc/en/dom/form.md

     initialize([Object options])

 Basic constructor.
-Receives all the common Element unit options plus a boolean one named `remote` which tells if you want the form to be submitted via an {Xhr} request by default.
+Receives all the common {Element} unit options plus a boolean one named `remote`, which tells if you want the form to be submitted via a {Xhr} request by default.

     var form = new Form({
       method: 'post',